pivotal/docs-tap/app-sso/reference/known-issues.hbs.md

 ## <a id="clientregistrations"></a> Limited number of `ClientRegistrations` per `AuthServer`

-The number of `ClientRegistration` for an `AuthServer` is limited at arond 2,000.
+The number of `ClientRegistration` for an `AuthServer` is limited to around 2,000.
 This is a soft limitation.
-If you attempt to apply more `ClientRegistration` resources than the limit, VMware cannot ensure those clients applied past the limit to work as expected.
+If you attempt to apply more `ClientRegistration` resources than the limit, those clients applied past the limit will work.
 This is subject to change in future product versions.

 ## <a id="letsencrypt"></a> LetsEncrypt: domain name for Issuer URI limited to 64 characters maximum